TimoSaemann/caffe-segnet-cudnn5/README.md

 Please refer to Alex Kendalls caffe-segnet for tutorial and a guide how to use it (https://github.com/alexgkendall/caffe-segnet).

 This repository should work fine when it comes to testing segnet.
-Training SegNet should be work fine as well, but it is not tested yet.
+Training SegNet should work fine as well, but it is not tested yet.
 If you encounter issues feel free to open an issue or to submit a pull request for fix.

 Since the original caffe-segnet supports just cuDNN v3, which is not supported for new pascal based GPUs, it was possible to decrease the inference time by 25 % to 35 % with caffe-segnet-cudnn5 using Titan X Pascal.